timescale/docs/timescaledb/how-to-guides/install-timescaledb/timescale-forge.md

 Congratulations!
 You are now up and running with Timescale Forge.
-In order to familiarize yourself with the features and capabilities of the product, we recommend that you complete the [Hello, Timescale!][hello-timescale] tutorial.
+In order to familiarize yourself with the features and capabilities of the product, we recommend that you complete the [Getting Started][getting-started] tutorial.

 To simplify operations with TimescaleDB, each Timescale Forge service comprises a single "database" per PostgreSQL terminology, and all Timescale Forge services come with TimescaleDB already installed.
-So skip the `CREATE DATABASE` step and the "adding the TimescaleDB extension" step of the tutorial and jump right to the "Define your data schema" section of the [Hello, Timescale!][hello-timescale] tutorial.
+So skip the `CREATE DATABASE` step and the "adding the TimescaleDB extension" step of the tutorial and jump right to the "Define your data schema" section of the [Getting Started][getting-started] tutorial.
 Wherever the instructions indicate that you should use the `nyc_data` database, use `tsdb` instead. `tsdb` is the default database name for every Timescale Forge service.
 And if you need another database, it's just a click away.